GA4 numbers don't match anything else.

 What the GA4 audit includes

-We don't just list issues; we connect them to revenue, reporting, and decision risk — then give you a prioritized fix roadmap.
+We don't just list issues; we connect them to revenue, reporting, and decision risk — then give you a prioritized fix roadmap to ensure long-term data integrity.

 Everything from basic events to complex ecommerce flows.